QuickBase/interview-demos/websystems/README.md

 - Add a note on **tracking analytics** for filter and pagination usage.
 - Suggest how this could be wired up to a **CMS for future flexibility**.
 - Describe how you would enforce **design system consistency** across similar pages (shared tokens, components, or stylesheets).
+- Add Pagination
+    - Implement pagination to limit the number of cards displayed per page.
+    - The number of cards per page is up to your discretion.
+    - Users should be able to navigate between pages.

 ---